jmeowmeow/PixieReport/express-progress/tasks.md

 Wednesday intentions: preloads, an offline finer point.

+Considering how to mix preloaded and lazy-loaded layers in compose-async.
+Ultimately the Jimp images are overlaid in order.
+The existing code peels off the file paths, turns them into Jimp object constructors, and uses Promise.all() to wait for all the images to be loaded.

+If some layers are preloaded, should I render them as fulfilled promises?
+Or can I mingle them in the peel / construct / overlay loops somehow?
+Maybe debugging through the composition loops would be most helpful.

+Fulfilled promise example (MDN):

+const promiseA = new Promise((res, rej)) => { resolve(123); } );

 - [ ] Preload and return weather layer map as part of preloads.js
 - [ ] Preload and return one pixie set's layers.
 - [ ] Preload and return all pixie sets' layers (by number and name?)
 - [X] If a station code is absent from "stations" (icao.js), don't fallback to Lansing.

+Thu 25 Apr 2024 06:01:05 PM PDT

+Thursday intentions: continue with Layer/Promise.
+- [X] Add Layer method toJimp() returning a Promise to load the path.
+- [X] Preloads for "none" and "black frame" return a pre-fulfilled Promise.

+We're now a modest step from moving some or all to preloads.

 ### Next step detail breakdown
 - TO ACCOMPLISH: Restoring text-on-image (station text; report text)